Mefloquine (Oral route)

 Do not take halofantrine (Halfan®) or ketoconazole (Nizoral®) with mefloquine or within 15 weeks after the last dose of this medicine.
 This may increase the risk for more serious problems.

-Use birth control pills while you are taking this medicine and for 3 months after you stop mefloquine therapy.
+Use birth control pills while you are taking this medicine and for 3 months after stopping it.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 This medicine may cause serious allergic reactions.
-Call your doctor right away if you have a rash; itching; hives; hoarseness; trouble with breathing; trouble with swallowing; or any swelling of your hands, face, or mouth while you are using this medicine.
+Call your doctor right away if you or your child have a rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 While you are being treated with mefloquine, do not have any immunizations (vaccinations) without your doctor's approval.
 Live virus vaccines should be completed 3 days before the first dose of this medicine.